 This is an umbrella definition referring to all the cards in the prepaid market.
 Unlike credit cards, prepaid cards are pre-loaded with a value, and you can only spend up to that value.
 That is to say, you won’t be given any credit that you can off at a later date.
 As well as gift cards, the prepaid card market also covers travel money cards, prepaid debit cards, salary and payroll cards, expense card, insurance replacement cards, various government cards and even transportation cards such as the oyster card used on the London Transport.

-These are the modern plastic version of paper vouchers and make up about 21 per cent of the prepaid card market, representing the largest sector.
+These are the modern plastic version of paper vouchers and make up about 21% of the prepaid card market, representing the largest sector.
 Gift cards fall in to one of three categories:

 Most retailer gift card programmes are “closed loop”.
 This means that the retailer that issues the card also redeems the card.
 You will not be able to spend the money on the card anywhere other than back with the retailer from where it was purchased.